dillonredding/dillonredding.github.io/_drafts/communicating-resource-creation.md

 > field in the response or, if no `Location` field is received, by the effective
 > request URI.

-Let's start with the first part.
-What does it mean to create a resource?
-Does it mean we inserted a row into a database?
-Well, maybe, but that doesn't matter at the protocol level.
-All it means is that a new [resource][3], and thus a new URI, is available to clients.
-How we communicate where those resources are is where the second part comes in.
+Note that we're talking about creating an [*HTTP resource*][3], meaning a new URI is available to clients as a result of processing a request.
+Our resource may or may not correspond to creating something on the server side such as inserting one or more rows into one or more tables in one or more databases, saving a file locally or remotely, or simply storing data in memory.
+Regardless, whatever is behind the resource doesn't matter at the protocol level.
+We're focused on URI-addressable resources.

 [3]: https://datatracker.ietf.org/doc/html/rfc7231#section-2

-Basically, if we don't include a [`Location`][4] header, we're saying the resource that was created can be found at the [effective request URI][5], which is the absolute URI of the request.
-However, if that's not where the new resource lives, then we need to include a `Location` header with the new URI.
+Speaking of, let's now breakdown the part about the `Location` header.
+If we include a [`Location`][4] header, whose value is a URI, then we're saying the newly created resource can be found at that URI.
+However, if we don't include a `Location` header, we're saying the new resource can be found at the [effective request URI][5], which is the absolute URI of the request.

 [4]: https://datatracker.ietf.org/doc/html/rfc7231#section-7.1.2
 [5]: https://datatracker.ietf.org/doc/html/rfc7230#section-5.5

-Let's see a few examples.
+Let's consider each case individually.

-## Creating via `POST`
+## `201` with a `Location`

 Probably the most common way to create new resource is with a `POST` request.